travelperk/devops-assessment/README.md

 ### Create a CI/CD deployment

-Use any free tool (we recommend GitHub actions, because it very easy and fast to contigure, but up to you) to build a CI/CD over the service you have deployed.
+Use any free tool (we recommend GitHub actions, because it's very easy and fast to configure, but up to you) to build a CI/CD over the service you have deployed.

-  * On any Pull Request, a task testing the application should start, not allowing to merge if the test fails.
-(Another task for linting is a plus)
+  * Whenever a Pull Request is created, a task testing the application should start, and not allowing to merge if the test fails.
+(Another task for code linting is a plus).
-  * On merge, the service should redeploy automatically with the new changes.
+  * On merge, the AWS service should redeploy automatically with the new changes.

 ## Important Notes

   * We recommend to try to run the application dockerized in your computer before starting the first task.
-  * Right now only 2 replicas are accepted due service limits.
+  * Right now only 2 replicas are accepted due to service limits.
 Don't try to deploy more.
   * Keep in mind that Fargate needs to reach outside the VPC to download the containers from ECR.
 A `CannotPullContainerError` is not only a permission error.
-There are two ways to achieve this, both seems fine to us.
+There are two ways to achieve this, both seem fine to us.
   * There is a role called `ecsTaskExecutionRole` available to be used as execution role of the tasks.
   * When doing the CI/CD part: DON'T PULL REQUEST OVER THE ORIGINAL REPOSITORY.
-    Is the default behavior in GitHub and will expose your work to others!
+    This is the default behavior in GitHub and it will expose your work to others!
-  * For the same reason, avoid call your repo `travelperk-whatever`
+  * For the same reason, please avoid calling your repo `travelperk-whatever`.
-  * We are still calibrating the assessment, so if it takes more than 4 hours, leave the work as it is and write down what would be your next steps.
+  * We are still calibrating the assessment, so if it takes more than 4 hours leave the work as it is and write down what your next steps would be .
 We'll evaluate it as finished in the next interview.
-  * Many thanks for your time!
+  * Many thanks for your time and good luck!